cherifM/jobOctubus/README.md

 ## Usage

-### 1. Upload Your CV
+### Agentic Workflow (Recommended)
-- Upload your existing CV (PDF format) in English or German
+1. **Initialize CVs**: The system automatically loads CVs from your personal website directory
-- The system will automatically parse and extract structured information
+2. **Search Jobs**: Enter keywords or job descriptions to find matching positions
-- Your base CVs will be stored for future job applications
+3. **Batch Select**: Select multiple jobs from the search results

-### 2. Search for Jobs
+4. **Automated Processing**: The system will:
-- Use the job search interface to find relevant positions
+   - Adapt your CV for each selected job
-- Filter by location, experience level, job type, and more
+   - Generate personalized cover letters
-- View match scores based on your CV content
+   - Create application records for tracking

-### 3. Apply to Jobs
+5. **Review & Apply**: Review the generated materials and submit applications

-- Select jobs you're interested in
+### Manual Workflow (Alternative)
-- The system will automatically adapt your CV to highlight relevant experience
+1. **Upload Your CV**: Upload your existing CV (PDF format) in English or German
-- Generate personalized cover letters tailored to each job
+2. **Search for Jobs**: Use the job search interface to find relevant positions
-- Track your application status
+3. **Apply Individually**: Select jobs one by one for CV adaptation and cover letter generation

 ### 4. Manage Applications
 - View all your applications in one dashboard